Uthmordar/cardator/readme.md

     /* Thing type card will not be given in output */
     $cardator->addExcept('Thing');

-    /* choose url to crawl and extract data */
+    /* choose url to crawl and extract data, throw RuntimeException if header status 400+ */
     $crawl=$cardator->crawl('http://google.fr');

     /* given closure will be use on given property for all card during the postprocess */